Frequently Asked Questions About Virtual Permits

 It’s as easy as one, two, three:

 - Enforcement officers will scan license plates of vehicles parked in Stanford-enforced parking lots and garages.
-Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time, similar to the way they currently walk from vehicle to vehicle to inspect permits in windshields.
+Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time.

 - The system will identify parking violations.
 Enforcement officers will determine whether to issue a citation when the system identifies a vehicle that does not have a permit or has the incorrect permit for the parking space.
 During the transition to a fully virtual system, the officer will check the front windshield to determine whether a correct and valid physical permit is displayed.
 If not, a parking citation will be issued.